 All faculty must complete the official “Request for Leave or Reporting an Absence” form when they are absent for any reason.
+Please do so with 24-48 hours.
 Teachers should also email their Principal to inform them directly of the absence.

 ATTENDANCE OBLIGATIONS

-All Teachers are expected to be in the school building from 7:45am to 4:00pm, Monday through Friday.
+All Teachers are expected to be in the school building from 7:45am to 4:45pm (including lunch break), Monday through Friday.
+The expectation is 8 working hours per day.
 This includes teachers who do not have a class during the first or last periods.
+If you are responsible for an ASA, you maybe required to stay later.
 Teachers are encouraged to eat lunch in the cafeteria with students but may return to their apartments for the lunch period if so desired.
 The completion of particular tasks and special events may mean that teachers must on occasion work outside of the normal hours – teachers will receive prior notice whenever possible when such circumstances arise.
 Special events are generally posted on the official school calendar at the start of the academic year.
-Faculty meetings will be held on Tuesday afternoons once per month and may run until approximately 4:30pm.
+Faculty meetings will be held on Wednesday afternoons once per month and may run until approximately 4:00pm.

 Staff supervising an extra-curricular activity should remain on campus until past the published finish time of the activity to ensure all students have left safely.